Skip to main content

 Law Enforcement and Immigration in Minnesota

-Federal immigration authorities mainly administer the enforcement of immigration laws.
-Below are the agencies that enforce immigration laws:
+Federal immigration authorities primarily enforce immigration laws.
+The agencies that enforce immigration laws are:

 Minnesota Employment Checks and E-Verify Requirements

-E-Verify is a federal system that employers may use to check the employment eligibility of their newly hired employees.
+E-Verify is a federal system employers may use to check the employment eligibility of their employees.
 The federal government, through the DHS, administers the program.
-Now, 22 states require employers to use this system.
-Minnesota is included.
+Minnesota requires employers to use this system.

 The requirement applies to vendors and sub-contractors with contracts above $50,000.

-The state only requires people getting a driver's license to meet specific qualifications.
-This includes proof of Minnesota residency, identity, and date of birth.
+The state only requires people getting a driver’s license to meet specific qualifications.
+This includes proof of:

-Recipients of DACA (Deferred Action for Childhood Arrivals) may also get a state ID or driver's license.
+Deferred Action for Childhood Arrivals (DACA) recipients may also get a state ID or driver’s license.

 Public Benefits Restrictions